yidie/STAT545-hw-Feng-Yidie/hw04/Tidy_data_and_joins.md

     ## 5 New Zealand   Oceania  1987  74.320  3317166 19007.1913   southern
     ## 6       Chile        NA    NA      NA       NA         NA   southern

--   We can see that 'semi\_join()' returns only the information in gapminder1 where there are matching countries in gapminder2.
+-   We can see that `semi_join()` returns only the information in gapminder1 where there are matching countries in gapminder2.
 Only "Afghanistan", "Costa Rica", "Greece" and "New Zealand" are matched in gapminder2.
 So it returns the information for these countries from gapminder1.

 ``` r
 semi_join(gapminder1,gapminder2)